valboz/VBMicrolensing/docs/C++/Parallax.md

 ### Ephemeris table

 The ephemeris lookup table requires fewer calculations than the Kepler equation and is more accurate.
 The default ephemeris runs from 1990 to 2050 in steps of one day.
+If the input time is outside the range of the Sun ephemeris table, `VBM.parallaxextrapolation` is set to 1.
+This can be used to check that the calculation was performed correctly.
 If the user needs a different time window and smaller steps, it is possible to change the ephemeris table to a different file by

 ```
 VBM.LoadSunTable("mySunEphemeris.txt");